Penstemon secundiflorus: Names

+Range and habitat

 Penstemon secundiflorus is commonly found growing in rocky, gravelly, and sandy loam soils.
 Most often they are decomposed granite soils, but occasionally on soils from limestone or sandstone.
-They mainly grow in scrubby and open forests like Pinon-Juniper-Oak woodlands, Juniper savanna, or open Ponderosa-oak woodlands.
+They mainly grow in scrubby and open forests like Pinon-Juniper-Oak woodlands, Juniper savanna, or open ponderosa-oak woodlands.
 They also commonly grow in sagebrush grasslands at higher elevations and openings in montane forests.
 Populations extend outwards onto the plains in some areas of mixed-grass prairie.
 P. secundiflorus tend to be scattered through its habitat, with two or three plants in each location, rather than forming continuous stands or dense colonies.
+They are frequently found in roadcuts in their range.

 Penstemon secundiflorus is distributed across three US states and two Mexican states.
 Most of the population is found east of the continental divide in the Rocky Mountains of Wyoming and Colorado, but it is also reported in several western counties of Colorado.
 In New Mexico populations are found both east and west of the mountains in northern parts of the state.
 The locations of populations in Mexico are not precisely recorded, but POWO reports it grows in the states of Sonora and Chihuahua.

 Ecology

-Penstemon secundifloris has some adaption to disturbance and wildfire.
+Sidebells penstemons has some adaption to disturbance and wildfire.
 Experiments with seeds show a 1.9 times greater rate of germination when exposed to smoke.
+They were found in similar numbers both before and five years after the 2002 Hayman Fire in Colorado.

 As would be expected from the relatively large and brightly colored flowers, Penstemon secundiflorus has many nectar feeding visitors.
-Two species of butterfly are known to visit them, Speyeria atlantis and Parnassius smintheus, though swallowtails are known to visit them.
+Three specific species of butterfly are known to visit them, Atlantis fritillaries (Speyeria atlantis), Rocky Mountain apollos (Parnassius smintheus), and Pahaska skippers (Hesperia pahaska), though swallowtails are also known to visit them.
 Most of the visitors to P. secundiflorus are bees such as Andrena medionitens, Anthophora terminalis, Anthophora ursina, Bombus bifarius, Bombus melanopygus, Bombus centralis, Bombus occidentalis, Osmia bruneri, Osmia pentstemonis, Hylaeus basalis, Lasioglossum sisymbri, and Lasioglossum trizonatum.
+The specialist bee Osmia brevis, which is an oligolege that only visits Penstemon flowers, has been observed visiting P. secundiflorus by Frank and Carol Crosswhite.
 In one field observation bees of the genus Lasioglossum were the most frequent visitors to the flower, but the exact species was undetermined in that study.
 One false bee, Syrphus opinator, is also known to visit them.
 The broad-tailed hummingbird, Selasphorus platycercus, also visit P. secundifloris.

 As part of its chemical defenses Penstemon secundiflorus contains the iridoid glycoside 10-hydroxy-(5αH)-6-epidihydrocornin.
+Despite this, the leaves are eaten by the catepillars of the dotted checkerspot (Poladryas minuta subspecies arachne) when the leaves are new and green.